Tuesday, 22 December 2020

 Clashed – hit

-Dungeon – prison
+Dungeon – underground prison

 Squirm – moving in circular motion